sparrovv/lvlapp.com/README.md

 2. Intermediate - type only first letters
 3. Intermediate - type only missing words

 Gather exp, and compare with others.
-See how you elevate over time.
+Observe how you language skill elevate over time.

-Files are split into very categories:
+Videos are split into very categories:

 * by level [easy, medium, hard]
 * by time [short, …. long]